Fire & EMS Station 18

 For the FY 2020-25 CIP, capital projects are funded through impact fees, enterprise funds, grants, the capital project fund, pay-go funding, and debt financings.
 More information about the CIP process and funding can be found here: https://durhamnc.gov/223/Capital-Improvement-Plan-CIP.

-The City of Durham and the selected Candidate will plan and facilitate community engagement activities to encourage public input and participation in the archival project.
+The City of Durham and the artist team will plan and facilitate at least two community engagement activities to encourage public input and participation in the archival project.
 The selected Candidates will be expected to host, facilitate, and participate in community and staff engagement activities before finalizing their designs to gather feedback from residents living in the respective City Council Ward where the Fire & EMS Station will be located.

 The Public Historian and Photographer will capture living history as a part of the community engagement efforts, which may include written documentation by Fire & EMS staff and Durham residents who have experiences with the Fire Department.

-August 2, 2021: City and artist to enter into contract
+Winter 2023: City and Candidates to enter into contract

 Historian & Photographer Selection Process